omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 various extension points, but this is outside the scope of this discussion about wizards.)

-In addition, jar files placed in the folder of the template will be loaded automatically when the template is used, and the classes in it will be available for that template.
+Jar files placed in the folder of the template will be loaded automatically when the template is used, and the classes in it will be available for that template.
 Custom SWT widget classes can be imported and used in XSWT forms, and other code can be used in the template files via the